azmy60/gqlpen/README.md

 # gqlpen

-This is a monorepo of gqlpen, a minimal (and might be just another) graphql IDE that works in the browser as an extension, or as a static html page.
+gqlpen is a GraphQL IDE designed to be minimal and simple, with the option to use it as a browser extension or a static HTML page.

-The main focus of this project is to build (another) graphql IDE that is minimal, in other word, simple, and... uhmm... simple!
+The main focus of this project is to build (another) graphql IDE that is minimal, in other word, simple, and... uhmm... here is the photo...

 ![image](https://user-images.githubusercontent.com/38707148/227720271-56ce0d68-9547-4e5c-aeb9-70d58c26e692.png)

-I started this project because I had used a couple of graphql IDE like graphiql, altair, postman, and none of them really satisfy me.
+While there are several popular options such as GraphiQL, Altair, and Postman, I found that they did not fully meet my needs.

-Graphiql and altair are great but they have an issue with CORS.
-With altair, you have to download the desktop version to fix it but the search bar is kind of difficult to use, especially with huge schema.
-It's way easier to use the native chrome search bar instead (ctrl + f).
-Postman doesn't have issue with CORS, but it's an overkill for my workflow.
+GraphiQL and Altair can have CORS issues, which can be frustrating to work around, and Postman was too complex for my workflow.

-If you would like to suggest any ideas, or contribute, feel free to do so!
+If you have any suggestions or would like to contribute, feel free to do so!

 ## Development

 You can start a dev server by running `yarn app:dev`.
 The main app is located at [packages/gqlpen-app](https://github.com/azmy60/gqlpen/tree/main/packages/gqlpen-app).
 The web extension (for chrome) is at [packages/gqlpen-web-ext](https://github.com/azmy60/gqlpen/tree/main/packages/gqlpen-web-ext).

 In the future, I want to make a proxy server to address the CORS issue.
-This can be easily done with express server or python, but I'm thinking of using rust, but I'm still not good at it ;-; I'm halfway learning rust, so hopefully I can start building it pretty soon.
+This can be easily done with express server or python, but I'm thinking of using rust, but I'm still not good at it ;-; I'm halfway learning rust, so I hope to begin building it soon.